olibartfast/object-detection-inference/README.md

 - `--labels=<path/to/labels/file>`: Specifies the path to the file containing the class labels.
 This file should list the labels used by the model, each label on a new line.

 - `--weights=<path/to/model/weights>`: Defines the path to the file containing the model weights.
-T

 #### Optional Parameters